iacta/Square-Mobile/README.md

 # SquareCloud-Mobile
 A simple project with the purpose of facilitating the use of services on mobile platforms

+It has all the features of the Website, including a code editor.

 ## 🚀 Getting Started
 Visit our official website: [SquareCloud - Website](https://squarecloud.app/).